-- Increased building setbacks resulting in more space for footpaths in the precinct. - New cycleway on Hume Street between Nicholson Street and Clarke Street. - Reduction of space allocated to roads due to new Clarke Lane shared zone, increased footpath space and new Hume Street cycleway.
+- Increased building setbacks resulting in more space for footpaths in the precinct. - New cycleway on Hume Street between Nicholson Street and Clarke Street. - Reduction of space allocated to roads due to new Clarke Lane shared zone, increased footpath space and new Hume Street cycleway - Implement a changed traffic configuration from a two-way operation to a one-way westbound operation on Hume Street between Pacific Highway and Clarke Street to enable OSD construction, safe movement of pedestrians and cyclists, and to support future placemaking opportunities.